 Reabsorptive hypophosphatemia occurs in diseases with increased parathyroid secretion, including primary and secondary hyperparathyroidism.

-It also occur in diseases with increased serum FGF-23, including oncogenic osteomalacia and various forms of hereditary osteomalacia.
+It also occurs in diseases with increased serum FGF-23, including oncogenic osteomalacia and various forms of hereditary osteomalacia.

 GFR hyperphosphatemia occurs in chronic kidney disease because of the inability of the kidney to excrete the dietary phosphorus load.
 IT occurs in the face of increased serum concentrations of both PTH and FGF-23.